 Taking Thompson from the ground I aimed at the guy with the little girl.
 All this in a few seconds.
 And as I noticed, Charles did a good job of eliminating remaining threats.
 He also used their own weapon as not to compromise his Webley-Fosbery.
 Also .455 was a hell of a bang.
 Now, we counted four dead bodies and one living guy, who saw me coming from the dead.

 „Let her go.“ I demanded.
 He let her slide slowly from his arms, spreading his palms in a peace-making gesture.
 She darted to her father, screaming ‚daddy‘ in a high pitched voice.
 The windows almost shattered.

 „Angel!“ He kneeled, bursting in tears, embracing his daughter in a bear hug. „Are you hurt, Mary, are you hurt?“

 „No, daddy.
-No.“ She screeched more in excitement than a horror.
+No.“ She screeched more in excitement than horror.
 Tough gal.
-She wiggled out of his arms and turned to me, avoiding direct look to the mess on the floor.
+She wiggled out of his arms and turned to me, avoiding a direct look at the mess on the floor.

 „Are you hurt, mister?“ Big blue eyes filled with puzzlement.
 She held out her hands to me so I picked her up and adjusted her on my left forearm.

 „No, it’s just a scratch.
 Don’t you worry.“ Eyes even bigger.
 I was tough too.

 „Uncle Charles!“ Amusement in his face. „Don’t hurt uncle John.
 He is not like them.
 He is nice.“ Oh, she’s got some guts.
 I saw him obey the little devil as he lowered the gun.